 There are a number of people you can contact if you are having any difficulties or problems.
-Our Chaplain, Andy, is our welfare coordinator and is available to talk to you about any concerns you may have.
+Our Chaplain and Student Welfare Co-ordinator, Andy, is our welfare co-ordinator and is available to talk to you about any concerns you may have.
 Each common room has a Welfare Rep who organises welfare events, and a number of our students act as peer supporters and can be contacted for a friendly chat.
 The College nurse and College doctors are also able and willing to advise you if you have welfare concerns, and their details can be found below.

-The College Nurse, Victoria Mills, operates a surgery in Chapel Quad in weeks 0-9 at the time below.
-Please email her in advance to make an appointment.
-She can also be contacted by email and by phone (01865 279817).
+The College Nurse operates a surgery in Chapel Quad in weeks 0-9 at the time below.
+Please email the nurse in advance to make an appointment.
+The nurse can also be contacted by email and by phone (01865 279817).

 Monday 10am - 2pm

 Wednesday 9am - 1pm

 This service is supervised by Oxford Health NHS Foundation Trust.